Access at the library

 Both the public parking lot by the Heritage Library entrance and the staff parking lot by the main entrance will be open to the public.
 You may also park in the Ceremonial Court lot and walk to the Library.

 Are food and drink available at the Library?

-The restaurant and café are closed; only the vending machines in the Quiet Study Area will be available.
+The Library's restaurant and Safahat café are now open with a dine-in of capacity 50%.
+The vending machines in the Quiet Study Area are also available.
+New

 Will the prayer room be open?